History, Hookers & Hashish

 Q: Is the Red Light District open during Christmas?

 A: Yes, Amsterdam’s Red Light District is open during Christmas.
 Most of the (Dutch) prostitutes who have their family here in the Netherlands, do not work during Christmas.
 However, the Eastern European sex workers (who come from Romania, Bulgaria, Hungary, etc) are usually the ones who work during Christmas.
 For them Christmas can be a good time to work because there is less competition which result in more customers.
-The Red Light District of Amsterdam has 278 window brothels and around 50 of them will be closed during Christmas.
+The Red Light District of Amsterdam has 278 window brothels and around 50 of them are closed during Christmas.
 Most of the shops in the RLD will be closed too.

 Good to know: In the Netherlands we celebrate Christmas on three days; the 24th of December (Christmas eve), 25th (first Christmas Day) & 26th of December (second Christmas Day).